-Acorn Heritage Planning works to create innovative and creative graphic interfaces.
-Acorn HP is committed to showing that organizations can be well established and trusted but still have an edge that today’s society demands in its graphical and interactive media.
-Our work is generally done on Macintosh computers using Adobe Photoshop, Illustrator, Indesign, and Dreamweaver.
+ACORN Heritage Planning works to create innovative and creative graphics interfaces.
+ACORN HP is committed to showing that organizations can be well established and trusted but still have an edge that today’s society demands in its graphical and interactive media.
+Our work is generally done using Adobe Photoshop, Illustrator, and Indesign.
 We also use social media sources like Facebook, Fickr, and WordPress.
 We would be thrilled to work with your organization to show you what we could do to provide detailed, innovative design options.

 Exhibit and Wayside Design

-We strive to create informative interpretive exhibits for small museums, trails, and sites.
-Acorn HP will design the site routing, the overall image, and exhibit panels.
+We create informative interpretive exhibits for small museums, trails, and sites.
+ACORN HP will design the site routing, the overall image, and exhibit panels.
 We lay out all of the text and images to create a striking and informative exhibit that engage and excite your visitors.
-Our panels can be designed for buildings, as stand alone exhibits, or designed to correspond to the educational programs and brochures your organization has developed.
-These panels will not only allow your organization to expand its educational reach, but provide innovative stopping points within a community.
+Our panels can be designed for buildings, as stand-alone exhibits, or designed to correspond to the educational programs and brochures your organization has developed.
+These panels will not only allow your organization to expand its educational reach but provide innovative stopping points within a community.
 We take into account the needs of visitor movement along with the need for effective communication.
-We will also incorporate technology, such as audio and web based access through QR codes or cell phones, into the program to keep your visitors coming back for more.
+We will also incorporate technology, such as audio and web-based access through QR codes or cell phones, into the program to keep your visitors coming back for more.

 Our staff will ensure a full plan is developed to provide for the installation and maintenance of the exhibit, including potential builders of the signs.